samirk927/CS410/README.md

 Training dataset is created as part of preprocessing where the stop words are removed and stored in training dataset path:
 •	training_dataset = "./aclImdb/train/" # source data

-For the purposes of this project, testing dataset is created from the training dataset after removing polarity.
+Testing dataset is created as part of preprocessing where the stop words and polarity are removed and stored in testing dataset path:
-•	testing_dataset = "./aclImdb/test/testing_dataset.csv"
+•	testing_dataset = "./aclImdb/test/"

 Step 2- Algorithms used:
 For the purposed of this project unigram, bigram and tfidf algorithms are used to analyze the data.